networkop/tkng/content/cni/cilium.md

 }
 ```

-As is the case with all of the stateless ARP responders, reply is crafted out of the original packet by swapping some of the fields while populating the other ones with well-known information (e.g. source MAC):
+As is the case with all of the stateless ARP responders, a reply is crafted out of the original packet by swapping some of the fields while populating the other ones with well-known information (e.g. source MAC):

 ```c
 arp_prepare_response(struct __ctx_buff *ctx, union macaddr *smac, __be32 sip,